intelsdi-x/snap-plugin-collector-perfevents/CONTRIBUTING.md

 Please open a PR if you think anything should change!

-# Pulse Perfevents Collector Plugin
+# Snap Perfevents Collector Plugin

 1. [Contributing Code](#contributing-code)
 2. [Contributing Examples](#contributing-examples)